phraggers/LameBall/README.md

 - It's TINY!
 (NO image files, NO audio files, everything is hand-coded from bits n bytes)
 - It's FUN!
 (I made it by mistake just testing some code and ended up playing it for almost an hour!)
 - It's FRUSTRATING!
 (After around 30 points it gets really hard)
-- It breaks if you resize the window!
-(Yeah I'll fix that.
-F11 fullscreen works fine though)
-- Feedback appreciated! phil at prbagshaw dote com

 ## How To Play
 Your paddle is on the left on the screen.